 At this writing, Edward Douglas-Scott-Montagu, 3rd Baron Montagu of Beaulieu, is 88 years old.
 The film about his Lordship begins when he is only two years old, which is when his father, the 2nd Baron Montagu of Beaulieu, died in an accident and Little Lord Montagu came into his legacy – including the ancient English estate of Beaulieu.

-By the time the Lord came of age in the ’40s, Beaulieu, like most of the old manor houses of the British countryside, was deteriorating around the relics of the Montagus’ glorious past.
+By the time the Lord came of age in the 1940s, Beaulieu, like most of the old manor houses of the British countryside, was deteriorating around the relics of the Montagus’ glorious past.
 This is when the young Lord of Beaulieu innovated.
 Edward would become the first of the aristocratic Brits to open their homes to public tours – for a price – and Beaulieu was saved.
 For a while.

 If the story of Little Lord Montagu stopped here this little documentary about him would be great fodder for tours of Beaulieu; perhaps running on a loop in the grand receiving hall.
-But the Lord’s life would take several turns to make it worthy of a feature documentary; turns that would involve at least two trials and a year in prison relating to accusations of homosexual behaviour.
+But the Lord’s life would take several turns to make it worthy of a feature documentary; turns that would involve at least two trials and a year in prison relating to accusations of homosexual behavior.

 The 1954 Montagu trials were on the order of the 1895 prosecutions of Oscar Wilde.
-The charges were literally the same: “conspiracy to incite certain male persons to commit serious offences with male persons.”
+The charges were literally the same: “Conspiracy to incite certain male persons to commit serious offences with male persons.”
 In 1950s England, homosexuality was as illegal as it ever was in that country, and such charges were both serious and scandalous.

 To ostracism and back